HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 - Maintain skills and certification in their primary clinical specialty.
 The program will work with the fellow to define appropriate "moonlighting" opportunities.

-Two Clinical Informatics Fellowship positions are awarded each year.
-Please read this invitation letter from the Clinical Informatics Fellowship Program’s director.
+Three Clinical Informatics Fellowship positions are awarded each year.
+Please read this invitation letter from the Clinical Informatics Fellowship Program's director.

 At a Glance: Two-year Fellowship Program (Didactic and Rotational Training)